Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire: Dissipation and Floquet Lindbladian

 Here, $U_{\mathcal{L}}(T, 0)$ provides the stroboscopic description of the system in this driven-dissipative setup.
 We can obtain the Floquet Liouvilian $\mathcal{L}_F$ as: $U_{\mathcal{L}}(T,0)=e^{\mathcal{L}_F T}$.
 Now, considering the third-quantized Liouvillian operator [see Eq.~\eqref{Liouvillianplus}], we can obtain the Floquet Liouvillian as

-where the matrix $X_F$ plays the same role as $X$, but for a driven system, while the function $f(X, Y, T)$ is a complex function of $X$ and $Y$.
-However, the Liouvillian time-evolution operator $U_{\mathcal{L}}( T, 0)$ being an upper triangular matrix, the spectral and topological properties of the system are governed by the `Floquet damping matrix' $X_F$ alone, and henceforth we focus our discussion on $X_F$.
+The Liouvillian time-evolution operator $U_{\mathcal{L}}( T, 0)$ being an upper triangular matrix, the spectral and topological properties of the system are governed by the `Floquet damping matrix' $X_F$ alone, and henceforth we focus our discussion on $X_F$.
 The Floquet damping matrix $X_F$ is the dynamical analog of the static damping matrix $X$ defined in Eq.~\eqref{Liouvillianplus}.
+The function $f(X,Y,T)$ is a complex function of $X$ , $Y$ and $T$; however, its explicit form is not required for the purposes of this work.

 Having discussed the formalism, we now explicitly show the form of the Floquet damping matrix $X_F$ for our system.
 As discussed earlier, we allow the system to have dissipation in all the step Hamiltonians in Eqs.~\eqref{Eq:Drive}.
 Thus, the corresponding step damping matrices, written in the Majorana basis, owing to the dissipation of the form Eq.~\eqref{lossOperator}, read as \begin{widetext}